 Keeping your account secure and data protected is a growing concern in today’s era.
-For a good experience with HackerRank, we recommend you to follow some of the best practice guidelines to keep your account secure and ensure that no data is lost.
+For a good experience with HackerRank, we recommend you to follow some of the best practice guidelines.

 Why is this important:

-Security compliance is of utmost importance across all organisations and failure to do the same might lead to significant amount of business risk.
+Security compliance is of utmost importance across all organisations and failure to do the same might lead to data loss and business risk.
 Here are some of the key reasons why maintaining compliance with IT regulations is important for organisations.

 - Enhancing Security

 - Building Trust among all stakeholders

 Keeping in line with the security compliance measures of companies, HackerRank has come up with a number of best practice measures that can help you enhance the security of your HackerRank for Work account.

 We recommend using a strong password for your new HackerRank account.
 Some key points to remember while setting up your account password:

 - Use a combination of alphanumeric characters in your password

 - Ensure to maintain a minimum of 8 characters while setting your password